EverWoody Header

 Dimensional Stability and Fiber Saturation

-• 6% – 8% MC: The ideal range for interior furniture in most temperate climates.
+• 6% – 8% MC: Suitable for interior furniture in controlled environments.

-• 12% – 15% MC: The standard for outdoor furniture to account for higher humidity fluctuations.
+• 12% – 15% MC: Used for outdoor applications with higher humidity exposure.

 Moisture LevelImpact on Wood FiberRisk to Finished Furniture